GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 Testing is critical because it surfaces issues or gaps that may require more work.
 There will be many iterative cycles of discussion and testing.
-There are a handful of proposals ready for developer testing today and more will be available for review as we head into 2022.
+There are a handful of proposals ready for developer testing today and more will become available.

 Testing in Chrome usually starts with a feature behind a flag for developers to test locally.
 This means developers need to turn it on in the browser to try it out.
 This code is often very fresh, so you can expect to find issues.

 We also run origin trials, each of which run for a limited time with a limited population of Chrome users.
-Origin trials are public and open to all developers &ndash; you just need to register to opt in your site or service.
+Origin trials are public and open to all developers&mdash;you just need to register to opt in your site or service.
 This is when we get actionable feedback from developers on what works, what doesn't, and where those gaps are.

 {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/vTqicAx2UauzkePJkM0A.png",
 alt="", width="800", height="368" %}